harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 #### Related Documentation Issue

-Currently, we didn't have any document for the action APIs, there is already an issue for tracking this.
+Currently, we didn't have any documentation for the action APIs, we only have k8s resource API instead.

+There is already an issue [[Doc] Add document for action APIs](https://github.com/harvester/harvester/issues/5627) for tracking this.
 After migration, we also need to document the new APIs.

-[[Doc] Add document for action APIs · Issue #5627 · harvester/harvester](https://github.com/harvester/harvester/issues/5627)
+This documentation upgrade strategy will follow below `Upgrade Strategy` section.

 ### Test Plan